1: HOW TO PARTICIPATE

 SickKids Foundation 10%

 At the end of the Challenge Period Raw Materials Company will arrange transportation to collect the primary batteries first from the top ten (10) schools participating in the Challenge (or more depending on how close the competition is).
-Batteries from the remaining schools will be picked up by May 19th 2017.
-The batteries from those schools will be brought to Raw Material Company’s Port Colborne, Ontario recycling facility where they will be processed and weighed to determine the actual weight of primary (single-use) batteries collected.
+Batteries from the remaining schools will be picked up by May 18th 2018.
+The batteries from those schools will be brought to the Raw Materials Company recycling facility in Port Colborne, Ontario where they will be processed and weighed to determine the actual weight of primary (single-use) batteries collected.
 Each school’s actual weight will be divided by the number of students and teachers at that school and multiplied by 1000 to determine the school’s final point score.

 2.4 Determining Prize Winners & Notification: As part of the Challenge requirements, participating schools must update their collection totals periodically throughout the year via the online form made accessible to each registrant on enrollment, by FAX or via email.
 Each time they update their collection total, Raw Materials Company will update the online leaderboard based on the number of pails submitted, multiplied by the average weight of a full 5-gallon pail (22.67g).